MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-git/includes/1-what-is-vc.md

 - Create *branches*, where changes can be made experimentally.
 This feature allows several different sets of changes (for example, features or bug fixes) to be worked on at the same time, possibly by different people, without affecting the main branch.
 Later, you can merge the changes you want to keep back into main.
 - Attach a tag to a version—for example, to mark a new release.

-Git is a fast, versatile, highly scalable, free, open-source version control system.
+Git is a fast, versatile, highly scalable, free, open-source VCS.
 Its primary author is Linus Torvalds, the creator of Linux.

 ## Distributed version control

 Earlier instances of the VCS, including CVS, Subversion (SVN), and Perforce, used a centralized server to store a project's history.
 This centralization meant that that one server was also a single point of failure.

-Git is _distributed_, which means that a project's complete history is stored on the client and on the server.
+Git is _distributed_, which means that a project's complete history is stored on the client *and* on the server.
 You can edit files without a network connection, check them in locally, and sync with the server when a connection becomes available.
 If a server goes down, you still have a local copy of the project.
 Technically, you don't even have to have a server.
 Changes could be passed around in e-mail or shared by using removable media, but no one uses Git this way in practice.

 ## Git terminology